 Spirit and Liberty, two of the education bald eagles, have their own 40′ x 30′ eagle living quarters.
 The natural habitat display area gives the birds more room to move about and have access to more sun and natural weather conditions as if they were in the wild.
 The one large window area on the north side of the display area provides for easy viewing without disturbing the birds.
 Thanks to the Community Foundation of Carroll for funding help on this building expansion.

 The Carroll Community Foundation funded the building of a heated intensive care room (photo at left) with washable walls, a water hydrant, and a pea rock floor to aid in cleaning.
-This room can also be used to house patients or education birds that would normally not winter in Iowa, like our education osprey.
+This room can also be used to house patients or education birds that would normally not winter in Iowa.

 The eagle flight pen, 100′ x 20′, allows birds to continue their rehabilitation with more room to fly and gain strength before being released.
 A smaller 20’ x 20’ flight area is also used.